-The Genome Sequencing Program of the National Human Genome Research Institute is an overarching program covering four areas - programs in their own right - that have been established to address current scientific opportunities within the context of the Strategic Plan for Genomics:
+The Genome Sequencing Program of the National Human Genome Research Institute (NHGRI) is an overarching program established to address current scientific opportunities within the context of the Strategic Plan for Genomics.

 In addition, the grantees are organized into a research network; within and between programs, these networks collaborate on matters such as best practices, standards, policies, methods development, data analysis, technology adaptation, and other common interests.
 All four programs meet with NHGRI Staff and the SAP at an annual meeting.

 A coordinating center has been funded and established at Rutgers University through RFA-HG-15-019: Genome Sequencing Program Coordinating Center (U24).
 The GSP Coordinating Center (GSPCC) will help NHGRI coordinate across all GSP activities - the Centers for Common Disease Genomics (CCDG), the Centers for Medelian Genomics (CMG), and any other program components), and facilitate cross-study activities to increase the integration and efficiency of the program as a whole.

 See: Genome Sequencing Program Coordinating Center (GSPCC)

 NHGRI data release and access policies for genomic sequence are consistent with NIH policies: Genomic Data Sharing [nih.gov].

 NHGRI data release policies for genome sequence data evolved from the original Bermuda and Ft.
 Lauderdale policies which were suited for the Human Genome Project data and organismal sequence data.
 With the advent of projects involving large numbers of samples from human subjects, this area is under continuous evaluation, much of it at the NIH, rather than the NHGRI level.
 See: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-13-119.html for a discussion of the latest NIH policy proposals in this area.